 Coaching: what’s the most valuable lesson you’ve learned so far?

 That coaching will change the financial planning profession for the better.
-Like many things in life, the most worthwhile pursuits and ambitions aren’t necessarily easy but that shouldn’t stop us for pursuing them.
+Like many things in life, the most worthwhile pursuits and ambitions aren’t necessarily easy but that shouldn’t stop us from pursuing them.

 This document is marketing material for a retail audience and does not constitute advice or recommendations.
 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.